Colourful, flavoursome and delicious, this collection of Salad Recipes is sure to please!

 Although not a classic Tabouli recipe, this recipe suits people who are not able to eat gluten or are perhaps looking for a slightly healthier, more protein filled option.

-- 1 cup quinoa rinsed well *
+- 1 cup quinoa, rinsed well See Note 1

 - 2 cups water